Updated June 15, 2023

-ITIL VS PMP – In the modern era of professional expertise, it has become increasingly important for those involved in management of critical projects and processes to gain an edge over the competition in terms of their knowledge and skill sets along with the ability to inspire confidence in the stakeholders.
+ITIL VS PMP – In the modern era of professional expertise, it has become increasingly important for those involved in managing critical projects and processes to gain an edge over the competition in terms of their knowledge and skill sets, along with the ability to inspire confidence in the stakeholders.

-If observed closely, a project manager is someone involved in defining and implementing effective work strategies in order to achieve quantifiable success in terms of pre-defined goals at every stage of a project.
+If observed closely, a project manager is involved in defining and implementing effective work strategies to achieve quantifiable success in terms of pre-defined goals at every stage of a project.

-In a modern setting, where cross-industry global projects are more of a norm than exception, large scale corporations are wary of hiring someone they cannot rely on completely with such a role, especially with the kind of technological, financial and human resources involved.
+In a modern setting, where cross-industry global projects are more of a norm than an exception, large-scale corporations are wary of hiring someone they cannot rely on completely with such a role, especially with the involvement of technological, financial, and human resources.

-However, there are a number of professional certifications that have aggressively acquired this space and it is no mean task to choose the most suitable credential for a professional.
+However, some professional certifications have aggressively acquired this space, and choosing the most suitable credential for a professional is no mean task.

 ITIL vs PMP Infographics

 Why ITIL & PMP?

 Both certifications speak of adopting a structured approach to managing specific projects and related tasks.
 They naturally gain relevance for professionals in the field of project management.

 Today, project managers have difficulty choosing which certification would adequately meet their professional needs.